lana-20/charles-proxy-features/README.md

 - I have the back-end ready, but the UI is not done yet.
 I can test features early, check if the API works well, before it gets connected to the UI.
 - Create a Collection to help me generate data.
 Let's say, to run Regression Testing, I need an account that has multiple reservations and multiple places.
 Creating this data manually is tedious.
 I can create Postman Collections that generates the data for testing.
 A Collection can create a few places and make a few reservations for me.

-But I dont' exclusively work with the back-end, when testing a mobile a web-based app.
+But I don't exclusively work with the back-end, when testing a mobile a web-based app.
 I do use Postman, but not as often as one might think.
 Once in a while, I might run some Collections or run the requests one by one.

 Postman is not the ‘man in the middle’.
 It has no idea what’s going on on the front-end.
 It's just a tool that lets me, as a tester, play the role of the app and request data from the server on behalf of the app.
 But if I want to know more and get answers to the 7 Questions, I’m looking into using a secure proxy server to intercept (listen in on) the traffic.